 - CO 1.
-Analyzing testing circumstances and their resultants in - software development.
-CO 2.
-Design & develop the best tests strategies in accordance to the development model. - to the development model.
+Analyzing testing circumstances and their resultants in software development. - CO 2.
+Design & develop the best tests strategies in accordance to the development model.

 CO 3.
-Conduct tests with latest testing tools to address critical and complex areas of the software testing and achieve quality with ease.
+Conduct tests with latest testing tools to address critical - CO 3.
+Conduct tests with latest testing tools to address critica and complex areas of the software testing and achieve quality with ease.